-- 1) Updated economic data - 2) Family spending and the costs of raising children - 3) Adjustments based upon the children's age level - 4) The basic needs of children - 5) Family size - 6) The parents' combined income - 7) Differing costs of living throughout the state - 8) Provision for health care coverage and child care payments - 1987: The legislature created the Washington State Child Support Schedule Commission, comprised of an economist, representatives from parents' groups, attorneys, a judge and a court commissioner.
+- 1) Updated economic data - 2) Family spending and the costs of raising children - 3) Adjustments based upon the children's age level - 4) The basic needs of children - 5) Family size - 6) The parents' combined income - 7) Differing costs of living throughout the state - 8) Provision for health care coverage and child care payments - 1987: The Legislature created the Washington State Child Support Schedule Commission, comprised of an economist, representatives from parents' groups, attorneys, a judge and a court commissioner.
 Child support agency staff served as support staff to the Commission.
-The Commission was charged with reviewing and proposing changes to the support schedule when warranted. - 1988: Recommendations from the Child Support Commission were adopted July 1, 1988 by the Washington State Legislature.
-Chapter 275, 1988 Laws, establishing a state schedule for determining child support was codified at Chapter 26.19 RCW.
-The Family Support Act in 1988 made the guidelines presumptive rather than advisory.
-The legislature adopted the rebuttable presumption statewide child support schedule proposed by the Commission and gave the Commission authority to make revisions subject to the approval of the legislature.
-(RCW 26.19 and schedule dated July 1, 1988).
-The January 26, 1988 support schedule contained: standards for setting support, worksheets, instructions and the basic obligation table.
+The Commission was charged with reviewing and proposing changes to the support schedule when warranted. - 1988: Recommendations from the Child Support Commission were adopted July 1, 1988 by the Legislature, establishing a state schedule for determining child support codified at Chapter 26.19 RCW.
+The federal Family Support Act in 1988 made the guidelines presumptive rather than advisory.
+The Legislature adopted the rebuttable-presumption statewide child support schedule proposed by the Commission and gave the Commission authority to make revisions subject to the approval of the Legislature.
+The January 26, 1988 support schedule contained standards for setting support, worksheets, instructions and the basic obligation table.
 The July 1, 1988 support schedule changed the "basic obligation table" to the "economic table."
-In November 1988, the Commission proposed changes, accepted by the 1989 legislature and effective July 1, 1989.
+In November 1988, the Commission proposed changes, accepted by the 1989 Legislature and effective July 1, 1989.
 The major change was the inclusion of ordinary health care expenses in the economic table to be paid by the payee parent.
-A formula is provided to determine that amount.
-(Report dated November 1988 and schedule dated July 1, 1989). - 1989: Commission issued recommendations on applying the schedule to blended families.
-(Report on the Use of Support Schedule for Blended Families, December 1989).
-The 1989 support scheduled included: standards for setting support, instructions, the economic table and worksheets. - 1990: The legislature attempted to change the way overtime pay, second (or multiple) families and a few other items are treated in the schedule.
+A formula was provided to determine that amount.
+The state of the state - 1989: The Child Support Commission issued recommendations on applying the schedule to blended families.
+The 1989 support schedule included standards for setting support, instructions, the economic table and worksheets. - 1990: The Legislature attempted to change the way overtime pay, second (or multiple) families and a few other items are treated in the schedule.
 The Governor vetoed the attempted amendments on those major issues.
-(EHB 2888).
-EHB 2888 made no changes to the economic table itself, but did significantly impact its use.
-RCW 26.19.020 was amended to provide that any county superior court could adopt an economic table that varied no more than twenty-five percent from that adopted by the Commission for combined monthly net income of over \$2,500.
-Pursuant to HB 2888, the Child Support Order Summary Report Form is required to be completed and filed with the county clerk in any proceeding where child support is established or modified.
-RCW 26.19.035 requires that child support worksheets are to be completed under penalty of perjury, and the court is not to accept incomplete worksheets or worksheets that vary from the worksheets developed by the Administrative Office of the Court.
-An organization named POPS (Parents Opposed to Punitive Support) which consisted primarily of noncustodial parents with multiple families was the major force behind the attempted changes in 1990.
-They announced they would continue their efforts with the 1991 legislature.
-Also, POPS brought suit against OSE (now DCS) to gain access to judges' records on child support that had been collected for a study of child support orders.
-They were not successful.
+That bill